CASP-Systems-BU/Gadget/reproduceEuroSysResults/README.md

 To make this step straightforward, we provide a container that already has all KV stores discussed in this paper installed.
 Here we present  the instructions to produce the results presented in Eurosys paper in more detail.

-## Downloads the Gadget container  and run it

-To evaluate Gadget, one should take the following steps:
+To evaluate Gadget, you can take the following steps to download the Gadget container and run it:

 - Download the Gadget container from the following link: https://drive.google.com/drive/folders/198RUZYpE0Sfb1Fn1wGeJDrK7M1N3eRQr